openshift/managed-cluster-config/README.md

 1. SRE specific, will never be part of OCP
 2. Temporary addition until made part of OCP

+### SLA/SLO Recording and Alerting Rules
+Files under `deploy/sre-prometheus/` that start with `100-slo-` contain recording and alerting rules for our [managed cluster SLAs](https://mojo.redhat.com/docs/DOC-1189726).
+To edit them, edit `source/slo.csv` then run `./scripts/generate_slo_rules.py ./source/slo.csv -o ./deploy/sre-prometheus/` to generate the rule files.
+See `./scripts/generate_slo_rules.py -h` for more details.

 ## Prometheus and Alertmanager persistent storage

 Persistent storage is configured using the configmap `cluster-monitoring-config`, which is read by the cluster-monitoring-operator to generate PersistentVolumeClaims and attach them to the Prometheus and Alertmanager pods.